-UBS manages its balance sheet, RWA, LRD and TLAC ratio levels within UBS's internal limits and targets and on the basis of its regulatory TLAC requirements.
+UBS manages its balance sheet, risk-weighted assets ("RWA"), leverage ratio denominator ("LRD") and TLAC ratio levels within UBS's internal limits and targets and on the basis of its regulatory TLAC requirements.
 UBS's strategic focus is to achieve an optimal attribution and use of financial resources between its business divisions and Corporate Center, as well as between its legal entities, while remaining within the limits defined for the Group and allocated to the business divisions by the BoD.
 These resource allocations, in turn, affect business plans and earnings projections, which are reflected in UBS's capital plans.
-The annual strategic planning process includes a capital- planning component that is key in defining medium-and longer- term capital targets.
-It is based on an attribution of Group RWA and LRD internal limits to the business divisions is reflected in the equity attribution to the business divisions, alongside other updates to the equity attribution framework.
+The annual strategic planning process includes a capital-planning component that is key in defining medium- and longer-term capital targets.
+It is based on an attribution of Group RWA and LRD internal limits to the business divisions.
+Effective 1 January 2019, changes in resource allocation from Corporate Center to the business divisions is reflected in the equity attribution to the business divisions, alongside other updates to the equity attribution framework.